 This author has a passion for prayer, and I could “feel” it as I read the book!
 Great emphasis is placed on the power of prayer, and it was through a foundation of corporate prayer that many revivals of Christian history took place.
 In the opening chapters I got a little nervous, because I almost got the insinuation that God’s hands are tied if we don’t pray.
 There seemed a little too much emphasis on the human side of the issue.

 However, as I continued reading the book the author balanced this out.
 For instance, it is also emphasized that prayer helps us focus on God and realize our dependence on Him.
 Prayer is ultimately about God’s purposes for this world, and not about “getting what we want.”
-He even quotes John Piper, noting that even though God’s plans can not fail, that our prayers are the means God uses to bring His plans to pass.
+He notes that while God’s plans can not fail, our prayers are the means God uses to bring His plans to pass.

 Some Many people are nervous about praying out loud with others.
 That would include me.
 I used to be very uncomfortable praying out loud, but then through ministry experience I was forced to do it.
 Eventually I gained confidence and became better at praying with others.
 But the last several years I’ve done almost no praying with others, and feel like I am back at square one.
 Sigh.